mlflow/mlflow/docs/source/search-syntax.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a metric, parameter, or tag name contains a special character like hyphen, space, period, and so on,
-enclose the entity name in double quotes.
-Using backticks also work.
+enclose the entity name in double quotes or backticks.

 .. rubric:: Examples